openvmp/partcad/docs/source/design.rst

 based on the PartCAD standards and conventions.
 It is hosted on `GitHub <https://github.com/openvmp/partcad-index>`_.

-Top levels of the package hierarchy are expected to be maintained by the PartCAD community.
+The top levels of the package hierarchy are expected to be maintained by the PartCAD community.
 Lower levels of the hierarchy are expected to be maintained by vendors and other communities.
-PartCAD community does not aim to achieve uniqueness of parts and assemblies.
+PartCAD community does not aim to achieve the uniqueness of parts and assemblies.
 Moreover, everyone is invited to provide their alternative models as long as they provide a different level of model quality or different level of package quality management processes, and as long the package data properly reflects the quality that the maintainer provides and commits to maintain.
-This way PartCAD users have a choice which model to use based on their specific needs.
+This way PartCAD users have a choice of which model to use based on their specific needs.

 =====